OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Explanations

 A (Correct): This is correct because a key challenge in compliance management is recognizing that no universal guideline fits every situation.
 Organizations must tailor their policies to address their specific regional laws, operational risks, and internal legal interpretations.
+Note also that copying the "Universal Open Source Compliance Guide" itself may be a copyright license issue!

 B (Incorrect): This is incorrect because while the TODO Group creates and shares highly valuable OSPO-related materials, they are not a regulatory body that dictates the legal binding status of open source licenses.